Frankenstein Castle: Lord George and the Dragon

-Hidden behind the herb garden of the castle, there is a fountain of youth.
-Legend is that in the first full-moon night after Walpurgis Night, old women from the nearby villages had to undergo tests of courage.
-The one who succeeded became rejuvenated to the age she had been on the night of her wedding.
-It is not known if this tradition is still practiced.

 Gold rush

 In the 18th century, a gold rush caused some turmoil near Frankenstein Castle.
 It is believed that a legend and visions of fortunetellers caused local residents to believe that a treasure was hidden near the castle.
 In 1763, chaotic scenes took place which even an intervention of a priest from the neighbouring village of Nieder-Beerbach could not stop.

 Even though no gold-filled vaults were ever found, fortune-hunters did not abandon the digging until one Johann Heinrich Drott was killed when his dig collapsed on him.
 He was given a suicide's burial.
 In 1770, 1787 and 1788, further attempts were made, but nothing of any value was found.
 It was then that local authorities banned further gold-digging.

 Ghost Hunters investigation

-Frankenstein Castle gained international attention when the SyFy TV-Show Ghost Hunters International made a whole episode about the castle in 2008 (Episode 107) and claimed it would show "significant paranormal activity".
+Frankenstein Castle gained international attention when the SyFy TV-Show Ghost Hunters International made a whole episode about the castle in 2008 (Episode 107).
 The investigators met with a Frankenstein expert who guided Robb Demarest, Andy Andrews, Brian Harnois and their colleague through the castle and discussed its legends and paranormal sightings.
 After discussing their personal experiences, the team used audio and video devices for their investigation.
 Sounds from the chapel and the entrance tower sounded like words and an ultrasonic recorder picked up signals in the chapel.
 A recorded sound was identified as a phrase in Old German that means "Arbo is here", which was interpreted as "Arbo" probably meaning "Arbogast", the name of a knight of the castle, announcing his presence and claim over the land.
 A second sound bite was interpreted to mean "come here".
 The team left Frankenstein Castle convinced that there is some sort of paranormal activity going on.